interactive-fiction-class/interactive-fiction-class.github.io/homeworks/progress-report2/pr2.md

 4. __Content__: The report answers all relevant questions posed in the previous section.
 Images, tables, plots, of other figures are used to support the report contents.
 5. __Length__: There is no strict word length requirement, but if your paper has fewer than 1,500 words (not including referneces) then it is very likely you have not provided enough detail.

-# What to Submit
-Submit the following to [Gradescope](https://www.gradescope.com/courses/354158/assignments/1987904):
-* `milestone3.pdf` which contains your milestone 3 submission.
-To make grading easier, your report should include section headers corresponding to each of the bulleted points.
-As stated earlier, the use of LaTeX and a conference template is required.
-You may choose to use the [template from ACL](https://www.overleaf.com/latex/templates/acl-rolling-review-template/jxbhdzhmcpdm) or the [template from AAAI](https://www.aaai.org/Publications/Templates/AuthorKit22.zip).
-Please message us directly if you'd like to use a LaTeX template from a different conference.

-# Grading
 <div class="alert alert-warning" markdown="1">
 * Formatting - 1 point
 * Communication - 2 points